LG will shut down smartphone business in July to focus on smart home, robotics

-LG on Sunday became the latest legacy handset maker to exit "the incredibly competitive mobile phone sector" as it struggles in a market dominated by Apple, Samsung and growing Chinese handset makers.
+LG on Sunday became the latest legacy phone-maker to exit "the incredibly competitive mobile phone sector" as it struggles in a market dominated by Apple, Samsung and growing Chinese manufacturers.

 The South Korean company said it will close its mobile business unit by the end of July.
 Instead of smartphones, it will focus on smart home products -- an area where it's one of the biggest providers -- as well as electric vehicle components, robotics, artificial intelligence, business-to-business products and other connected devices.